CCF Mission and History

 - Chess League and online matches.
 CCF will host a high school chess league to bring the excitement of team versus team matches to more students.
 Our first high school tournament was held at UIC on 1/14/17.
 Efforts are also underway to provide online capacity for school versus school matches for students at all grade levels.

 - Summer Camps.
 CCF hosts free summer camps, giving Chicago students opportunities to enhance their skills during the summer holiday.
-Find out about 2017 summer camps.
+Find out about past summer camps.

 - Partnerships.
 CCF will establish partnerships with colleges, universities, museums and other cultural institutions to provide settings and opportunities for students from diverse backgrounds to participate in competitions and special events.